Lincoln-Yuji/Lincoln-Yuji.github.io/_posts/2024-05-15-creating-debian-package.md

 the system operating and running.

 # Configuring a development environment for Debian Packages
-Having a Debian Testing working in a virtual machine, we start doing some preparations.
+Having Debian Testing working in a virtual machine, we start doing some preparations.
 First of all, ensure we have **ssh-server** enabled and running in the VM's Debian: